otimgren/centrex-molecule-trajectories/README.md

 ### Trajectory simulations
 Use an instance of the `trajectories.trajectrory_simulator.TrajectorySimulator` to actually run the simulations.
 Methods:
 - `run_simulation`: Takes as inputs the beamline, initial position and velocity distributions, how many molecules should be simulated, and a list of beamline elements of interest (molecules that hit any of these will have their trajectories saved).
+Returns a list of molecules, whose trajectories can then be post processed (working on adding some post processing functionality).
 - `run_simulation_parallel`: Same as `run_simulation` but runs in parallel.
 Use `n_jobs` to control number of processes used

 The `TrajectorySimulator` also initializes an instance of the `Counter` class which is used to keep track of how many molecules hit each beamline element, even if the trajectories of molecules hitting some of these elements are not saved to conserve memory.